-MM-BIO-3 NESTING BIRD SURVEY.
-Construction activity that occurs during the breeding season (typically February 1 through September 15) shall require a one-time biological survey for nesting bird species be conducted within the proposed impact area and a 500-foot buffer within 72 hours prior to construction.
+NESTING BIRD SURVEY.
+Construction-related ground-disturbing activitiesy (e.g., clearing/grubbing, grading, and other intensive activities) that occurs during the breeding season (typically February 1 through September 15) shall require a one-time biological survey for nesting bird species to be conducted within the proposed impact area and a 500-foot buffer within 72 hours prior to construction.
 This survey is necessary to assure avoidance of impacts to nesting raptors (e.g., Cooper's hawk [Accipiter cooperii] and red-tailed hawk [Buteo jamaicensis]) and/or birds protected by the federal Migratory Bird Treaty Act and California Fish and Game Code, Sections 3503 and 3513.
-If any active nests are detected, the area shall be flagged and mapped on the construction plans.
-If occupied nests are found, then limits of construction (e.g., 250 to 500 feet) to avoid occupied nests shall be established by the project biologist in the field with flagging, fencing, or other appropriate barriers, and construction personnel shall be instructed on the sensitivity of nest areas.
+If any active nests are detected, the area shall be flagged and mapped on the construction plans and the information provided to the construction supervisor and any personnel working near the nest buffer.
+If occupied nests are found, then limits of construction (e.g., 250 feet for passerines to 500 feet for raptors) to avoid occupied nests shall be established by the project biologist in the field with brightly-colored flagging tape, conspicuous fencing, or other appropriate barriers and signage:, and construction personnel shall be instructed on the sensitivity of nest areas.
 The project biologist shall serve as a construction monitor during those periods when construction activities occur near active nest areas to avoid inadvertent impacts to these nests.
 The project biologist may adjust the 250-foot or 500-foot setback at his or her discretion depending on the species and the location of the nest (e.g., if the nest is well protected in an area buffered by dense vegetation).
+However, if needed, additional qualified monitor(s) shall be provided in order to monitor active nest(s) or other project activities in order to ensure all of the project biologist's duties are completed.
 Once the nest is no longer occupied for the season, construction may proceed in the setback areas.